What is Strongman? | Strongman in a Normal Gym | Strongman for Bodybuilding | Bodybuilding for Strongman

 Reason 1: More Size Means More Strength Potential

 Strongman is a sport about lifting heavy-ass stuff and moving it around, not showing off your physique.
 Plus, bodybuilders aren't all that strong, right?
 So goes the common objection to muscle-focused work, anyway.

 Here's the truth: Strength and muscle aren't either/or.
 The more muscle you have, the greater your strength potential becomes.
 Plus, lean tissue is a type of body armor, which can be helpful to protect you against the punishment of the sport—just ask any football player.

 Reason 2: Better, Faster Recovery

-Using higher reps and lighter weights creates enhanced blood flow, which helps carry oxygen and nutrients to muscles in the process of healing.
-Hypertrophy training often targets smaller muscle groups and stabilizers that are used during compound movements but not targeted with the same metabolic stress and tension they get with volume training.
+Using higher reps and lighter weights enhances blood flow to muscles, which helps carry oxygen and nutrients and speed up the process of healing.
+Hypertrophy training also often targets smaller muscle groups and stabilizers that are used during compound movements but not targeted as directly.

-"This differs from the traditional 80-90 percent [of max] work at lower reps," Fuhrman says.
-"The problem with putting that amount of stress on your body on a regular basis is that eventually your tendons, ligaments, and bones will break down from the effects of repetitive sheer force."
+"It's just different than the traditional 80-90 percent [of max] work at lower reps that strength athletes tend to gravitate toward," Fuhrman says.
+"The problem with putting that amount of stress on your body on a regular basis is that eventually your tendons, ligaments, and bones take a beating from the effects of repetitive sheer force."

 Reason 3: Allows Room for Conditioning

-As Fuhrman puts it, "Conditioning is like the ugly stepchild of strength sports—a lot of athletes won't do it, but the ones at the top of their field do."
+"Conditioning is like the ugly stepchild of strength sports," he says.
+"A lot of athletes won't do it, but the ones at the top of their field do."